avan4457/leaderboard-web/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Clone the repositoty

+`git clone repository-url`
+`cd app-name`

+## Copy the required env variables as mentioned in .env example to the root directory of the project

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+Install all required packages to run the project

 ### `npm start`